Taximan/Leddit/design.md

 #### the unlogged user

-* can view other users submissions & comments
+* can view other users submissions & comments :heavy_check_mark:

 #### the logged in user

-* can submit new content
+* can submit new content :heavy_check_mark:
-* can comment on other users content
+* can comment on other users content :heavy_check_mark:
 * can "like" submissions, commnets
 * can remove his own content
 * can be temporary or permanently disabled